amida-tech/DRE/README_record.md

 ### Source file storage

 This is a single collection named 'storage.files'.
 It contains file content and few additional file metadata fields.
 This collection is used through MongoDB GridFS specification since the content can be larger than the MongoDB 16M size limit.
-The schema is as follows and ignores GridFS related fields
+The schema is as follows (GridFS specific schema fields are not shown)

 ``` javascript
 var schema = {